 About Summer Academy

 DPS Summer Academy is a free summer program for students whose assessment scores indicate they would benefit from extra practice and individualized attention.
-All students in English Language Acquisition programs who are in grades K-7 are invited to attend.
-All students in grades K-3 who are on required to be on READ plans (based on Significantly Below Grade Level status) are required to attend.
+All students in English Language Acquisition programs who are in grades K-3 are invited to attend.
+All students in grades K-3 who are on required to be on READ plans (based on Significantly Below Grade Level status) are strongly encouraged to attend.
 In previous years, students in all grades have showed significant gains in English literacy and Spanish literacy over the course of the Academy.

 - There is no cost to students who are invited to attend.
 Breakfast and lunch are provided.